wugalde19/pratik/postgres/Readme.md

 SELECT * FROM users WHERE password = crypt('secret', password);

 <!-- Access to Postgres running container using the terminal -->
-docker exec -it pg-docker psql -h localhost -p 5432 -U pratik test
+docker exec -it pg-docker psql -h localhost -p 5432 -U pratik pratikdb

 <!-- Create user -->
 SELECT * FROM users;